gspetrou/Prone-Mod/README.md

 Models by Stiffy360 - http://steamcommunity.com/profiles/76561198025319188<br>
 <hr>
 To install (Any gamemode but Clockwork/Nutscript):<br>
-- Place the prone_mod folder into garrysmod/addons/<br>
-- Make sure your clients download [this](http://steamcommunity.com/sharedfiles/filedetails/?id=775573383) workshop addon<br>
+- Make sure both the server and the clients install [this](http://steamcommunity.com/workshop/filedetails/?id=918163968) workshop collection.
-- Reboot your server!<br><br>

 To install (Clockwork/Nutscript):<br>
+- Go into the "Other Versions" folder above.
+- Open the "Compatibility Version" folder in there.<br>
+- Read the install instructions in the readme there.

+To Install the standalone version:<br>
-- Go into the "Compatibility Version" folder above<br>
+- Go into the "Other Versions" folder above.
+- Open the "Standalone Version" folder in there.<br>
-- Read the install instructions in the readme there
+- Read the install instructions in the readme there.